 These stylized facts deserve a number of remarks.
 First, disaster-prone developing countries are not only much more exposed to natural disasters (by definition), but they suffer overwhelmingly larger losses per disaster than their non-disaster-prone peers, as a fraction of their GDP.
-Second, the effects of climate change have likely been more pronounced in
+Second, the effects of climate change have likely been more pronounced in disaster-prone countries, as they have recently experienced higher frequencies and magnitudes of climate-related

-10The IMF defines small states those countries with a population below 1.5 million and that are not advanced economies (according to the World Economic Outlook's classification) or high-income oil exporting countries (according to the World Bank's classification), while the World Bank classifies as low-income countries those with a GNI per capita below \$995 in 2017.
+12The IMF defines small states those countries with a population below 1.5 million and that are not advanced economies (according to the World Economic Outlook's classification) or high-income oil exporting countries (according to the World Bank's classification), while the World Bank classifies as low-income countries those with a GNI per capita below \$995 in 2017.
 Appendix A provides details about whether each country is classified as a small economy or not, and whether it falls within the definition of a small state or a low-income country.